-- B.1.1 Chapter 9 of this standard includes requirements directed at preventing the occurrence of static-caused fires or explosions in the operation of tank vehicles.
-This annex provides background information concerning the generation, accumulation, and release of static charges (sparks) in such operations and explains the reasons for the required precautions. - B.1.2 For a more detailed discussion of static electricity and methods for its control for the purpose of eliminating or mitigating its fire hazard, see NFPA 77, Recommended Practice on Static Electricity.
+- B.1.1 Chapter 9 of this standard includes requirements directed at preventing the occurrence of static electricity-caused fires or explosions in the operation of tank vehicles.
+This annex provides background information concerning the generation, accumulation, and release of static electric charges (sparks) in such operations and explains the reasons for the required precautions. - B.1.2 For a more detailed discussion of static electricity and methods for its control for the purpose of eliminating or mitigating its fire hazard, see NFPA 77.